george24601/notes/mgmt/misc.md

 So remember, if you want to break the vicious cycle of mistrust, first teach your teams how to show their work, then fix how you give feedback.
 Ask more questions and don’t fixate on the conclusions.

+stay silent to see if the other side can pursue you

+When the message is not clear, guess one direction and trial and error

+### oral

+* To trigger other people's bragging and make them feel good: time + scenario + slightly irritating/negative experience + positively peak as the end.
+* Instead of use "talk", "speak" seems to work, e.g., "I wanna come down and I wanna speak to you…"
+* Use "something" instead of "anything", e.g., "Is there something else you want to address in the visit today?"
+* Provide three options instead of yes/no questions, so that people is more likely to give valid info, espeically when under stress
+* Find a way to reply with equal or more amount of information to keep conversation going
+* Reaction is immediate and visceral.
+It’s tied to our reptilian brains, and loaded with emotion.
+Response is more thoughtful and measured.
+It’s high-context, and actionable.